-Dropbox is a veteran cloud storage service which majors in ease-of-use, and of course that’s never a bad thing.
+Dropbox is a veteran cloud storage service that majors in ease-of-use, and of course, that’s never a bad thing.
 It also provides apps across a wide variety of platforms, including not just Windows and Mac PCs, but Linux machines, as well as Android and iOS devices.

 It isn’t just platform support which is wide-ranging, either, but support for the storage of different file types – Dropbox can store almost any file you care to name without falling foul of compatibility issues.

-As mentioned, user-friendliness is a strong suit.
+As mentioned, user-friendliness is a strong suit and one of the main reasons it makes our list of the best business cloud storage solutions.
 It’s possible to drag and drop files into the desktop app with ease, and a snap to share files with other users via simple links (even if they don’t have a Dropbox account themselves).

 Furthermore, extra functionality is provided for businesses in the form of Dropbox Spaces, which are collaborative workspaces that take the ‘shared folder’ concept to the next level.
 Dropbox Spaces are powered by machine learning, offering a raft of organizational tools.